-On Face ID supported iPhones, Apple has to accommodate many icons on the status bar like cellular signal strength, WiFi, etc. With this in mind, the way to display battery percentage on iPhone 13, 12 series, 11 Series, and iPhone XR is a bit different.
+On Face ID supported iPhones, Apple has to accommodate many icons on the status bar like cellular signal strength, WiFi, etc. With this in mind, the way to display battery percentage on iPhone 13, 12 series, 11 Series, and iPhone XR is a bit different than that on iPhone SE 2022, 8, and earlier.

 No matter what iPhone model you have, we’ve got you covered.
-Without further ado, let’s walk through how to show battery percentage on iPhone.
+Without further ado, let’s walk through how to show the iPhone battery percentage.

-- How to show battery percentage on iPhone SE 2020, iPhone 8 or Earlier
+- How to check battery percentage on iPhone SE 2022, iPhone 8 or earlier

 - Swipe down from the top right corner of the screen to open Control Center and view the battery percentage.

 - You can add the Batteries widget to Today View, and optionally pin it there if you want to see it all the time.
 This approach has the added benefit of showing your battery life on connected devices (such as AirPods and Apple Watches) as well.

 - Ask Siri what the battery percentage is on your iPhone.

-- Plug-in your iPhone to charge, and you’ll see the battery percentage displayed on the Lock screen.
+- -in your iPhone to charge, and you’ll see the battery percentage displayed on the Lock screen.

-How to show battery percentage on iPhone SE 2020, iPhone 8 or Earlier
+How to check battery percentage on iPhone SE 2022, iPhone 8 or earlier

 On devices with a Home button such as the iPhone SE (2nd generation), iPhone 8 or earlier, and iPad, you can opt to view the battery percentage in the status bar.